 “I feel good about being a little part of Casey House.
 There’s sickness around and you know that some people won’t make it, but we always manage to have a laugh.
 I like knowing I have something to give, even if it’s only holding a hand and making someone smile.
 Or saying hello and remembering a name.
 To acknowledge the simple fact that they are there.
 It might take time, but eventually, you’ll see someone’s eyes light up when they see you coming.
 It’s just glorious.”

-A trained volunteer who works with Casey House’s skilled interprofessional staff, Joan reaches out to isolated residents, drawing them out to movie nights or bingo games.
-She also frequently accompanies them to medical appointments, providing mobility assistance and support throughout the many frustrating tests and treatments that come with advanced HIV/AIDS.
+Sadly, Joan passed away after volunteering for many years with Casey House’s skilled inter-professional staff.
+Joan reached out to isolated residents, drawing them out to movie nights or bingo games.
+She also frequently accompanied them to medical appointments, providing mobility assistance and support throughout the many frustrating tests and treatments that come with advanced HIV/AIDS.